Hostel web design

 Website Development

-Once the design is approved, we build the website in WordPress with a clean, flexible structure your team can manage.
+Once the design is approved, we create the website in WordPress with a flexible structure your team can manage day to day.
 This gives you control over hostel pages, room content, facilities, offers, local guides and practical guest information without relying on a developer for every small update.

 Step 05